-Growth-driven design websites are often optimized for performance.
+Growth-driven designed websites are often optimised for performance.
 You don’t stop looking for the best ways to connect with your audience.
 It’s not a new concept but traditional agency approaches to digital design are outdated and must, therefore, be challenged.

 So what makes GDD different from traditional web design?
 If you have ever seen a building blueprint, you’ll know that everything is decided upon prior to construction.
 This is comparable to traditional web design.
 With GDD, it starts with a smart and agile process based on what you believe will work and then implemented quickly.
 This includes a framework and relevant content to connect with your main personas.
 Once it goes live, you take the actual data to make decisions and changes, applying quantitative and qualitative research strategies to identify and build the next feature or iteration of your website.